To become a lorry, bus or coach driver you need to:

 Who needs the full Driver CPC

 You must have the full Driver CPC if you drive a lorry, bus or coach as the main part of your job.
-You need to pass 4 tests to get it.

 How to get and keep the full Driver CPC